Saturday, 16 August 2014

 Obama is an unreliable ally

 Via "Obama Told Lawmakers Criticism of His Syria Policy is 'Horseshit' "*.
 I'm still glad that he was elected.
 It was astonishing that America elected a black man as president in my lifetime.
 I've got used to American presidents being capitalist bastards who are going to disappoint you more than you expect.
-I'm glad each time the debate on Syria turns to the real problem that he has not only not armed the Free Syrian Army but vetoed their attempts to obtain the weapons that can protect civilians from genocide; rather the the conspiracy theories which state that America must be behind every bad thing in the Middle East, with no basis in fact other than America being Israel's biggest supporter.
+I'm glad each time the debate on Syria turns to the real problem that he has not only not armed the Free Syrian Army but vetoed their attempts to obtain the weapons that can protect civilians from genocide; rather than the conspiracy theories which state that America must be behind every bad thing in the Middle East, with no basis in fact other than America being Israel's biggest supporter.
 Who haven't tried to get rid of Assad, and are probably grateful that Hezbollah have been distracted by their murderous campaign in Syria to bother them while they deal with Hamas.

-"Last year, when we learned that Assad had used chemical weapons on his own people and in defiance of Obama’s own red line, the president asked Congress for the authorization to use military force against Syria.
+'Last year, when we learned that Assad had used chemical weapons on his own people and in defiance of Obama’s own red line, the president asked Congress for the authorization to use military force against Syria.
 I worked with my colleagues to move that authorization out of the Foreign Relations Committee to the floor of the Senate.
 But when faced with the difficult challenge of persuading the rest of Congress to support his policy, Obama reversed course and said he no longer wanted the authority.
 Instead, the president jumped in the lap of Russian President Vladimir Putin, who offered a way for Assad to survive, even thrive, while turning over Syria’s declared stockpile of chemical weapons to the United Nations.

 Today, after three years of bold rhetoric divorced from reality, 170,000 Syrians are dead, and we are not innocent bystanders.
 The president encouraged the opposition to swallow deadly risks, then left them mostly hanging.
-Extremist groups from Syria have surged into Iraq, seizing key territory and resources, and are threatening to completely undo the progress of years of U.S. sacrifice."
+Extremist groups from Syria have surged into Iraq, seizing key territory and resources, and are threatening to completely undo the progress of years of U.S. sacrifice.'

 The US, IS and the conspiracy theory sweeping Lebanon

-"Instead, what Hillary Clinton has said is that the failure to help Syrian rebels led to the rise of IS."
+'Instead, what Hillary Clinton has said is that the failure to help Syrian rebels led to the rise of IS.'

 One may argue about the extent to which to which she is discovering principles when it is convenient, but the people who put ISIS is a creation of the West/look at ISIS with John McCain/ISIS is a Saudi front pictures and comics on my Newsfeed are complete idiots.